vivek0240/gplayforAndroid/Advanced-Features-and-Options.md

 By default, the installer will generate Debug Logs that can help the devs troubleshoot any problems you might experience with the install.
 The logs are compressed and stored in a file named `open_gapps_debug_logs.tar.gz` in the same folder as the `open_apps_log.txt` file.
 This file can be easily attached to any bugreport on GitHub or post on XDA, making it easy for you to provide the devs important information to help troubleshoot any issues you're having.
 You may disable this feature by adding the keyword `NoDebug` to your gapps-config.

-### Comments and whitespace

-You can add notes or comments to your gapps-config using a `#`.
-Anything following a `#` will be ignored until the end of that line.
-For example, `# Exclude Search` would be completely ignored, while `Search # Exclude Search` would process the first `Search` keyword (since it appeared BEFORE the `#`).

-Case, order, spaces, and empty lines are ignored in the gapps-config file.

 ## Configuring your installation

 ### Downsizing

 You can transform any GApps package into one of its "little brothers" by adding one of the following keywords to your gapps-config.
 This will transform ALL INSTALLER BEHAVIOR (including default removals AND applications available for install) -- effectively turning it into the smaller GApps package.
 Valid keyword options are:

   * `StockGApps` [Super+]
   * `FullGApps` [Stock+]
   * `MiniGApps` [Full+]